sthaber/ha-lg-webos-remote/README.md

 integration) to read state from the TV every 5 s; writes go through the built-in `webostv.command` service.

+I built this to change settings quickly that are otherwise deeply buried in slow menus.
+In particular, the power saving step is really the only way to adjust brightness globally across video modes.
+There are a slew of horrible LG remotes on the iOS store but none of them that I looked at seemed to allow adjusting these specific settings.

 Tested on an LG C5 (webOS 25).
 Other recent LG webOS OLEDs likely work but haven't been tested.